 Picture: Enjoy a dip in the Sky Rooftop Terrace Pool at Sandals Royal Barbados

-With blue skies and low humidity, it’s also when resorts are at their busiest, especially around New Year and the February half-term.
-Expect temperatures at roughly 25°C to 29°C, higher prices, and the best rooms disappearing fast.
+This is the Caribbean at its most in-demand.
+With long, bright days, blue skies, low humidity, and that steady 25°C to 29°C warmth that feels like a reset the second you step off the plane.
+It’s also when resorts are at their fullest, especially around New Year and the February half-term.
+Expect higher prices, and the best suites disappearing fast.

 Best approach: book 9–12 months ahead.